 SEEKING JUSTICE FOR ALL IMMIGRANTS

 The Immigration Legal Services Division (ILSD) seeks justice for all immigrants—documented and undocumented—by serving the immigrant community with programs that assist applicants to obtain relief under immigration laws.

 We help reunite immigrant families, enabling them to become full participants in American society.
-We can also assist with cases involving Violence Against Women (VAWA) and Deferred Action for Childhood Arrivals (DACA) for first-time applicants or for renewals if a client’s existing period of DACA is expiring.
+We can also assist with cases involving Violence Against Women (VAWA) and Deferred Action for Childhood Arrivals (DACA) for first-time applicants or renewals.

 IILA offers free or low-cost legal services to qualified clients in the following areas: